Champion

 Think Can’t Buy Me Love or Eight Days a Week –

-or who is K T Tunstall that put her thick eyes there
+or why is K T Tunstall putting her thick eyes there

 when she was lacquered up and want to speak or greet